-The purpose of this document is to summarize the methodology and results of the 2019 probabilistic safety assessment which provides a comprehensive and integrated assessment of the risks at the Bruce A and Bruce B stations.
-The probabilistic safety assessment is prepared to comply with Bruce Power's internal risk management governance and CNSC Regulatory Document RD-2.4.2.
-This document summarizes the results of the probabilistic safety assessment for public disclosure.
+The purpose of this document is to summarize the methodology and results of the 2024 Probabilistic Safety Assessment (PSA) which provides a comprehensive and integrated assessment of the risks at the Bruce A and Bruce B stations.
+The PSA is prepared to comply with Bruce Power's internal risk management governance and CNSC Regulatory Document RD-2.4.2.
+This document summarizes the results of the PSA for public disclosure.